zeyadmohamedabdo/emotion-detection-classifier/README.md

-# Emotion Detection Using Machine Learning
+# Emotion Detection Using Machine Learning:

 This project focuses on detecting emotions from text using a range of machine learning models.
 It includes training, evaluating, and tuning models for emotion classification, and a web-based interface built with Streamlit for real-time predictions and visualizations.